-This publication has been prepared by the Federal Election Commission to provide the public with the results of elections held in the fifty states during 2008 for the offices of United States President, United States Senator and United States Representative.
+This publication has been prepared by the Federal Election Commission to provide the public with the results of elections held in the fifty states during 2012 for the offices of United States President, United States Senator and United States Representative.
 Also included are the results for Delegate to Congress from American Samoa, the District of Columbia, Guam, the Northern Mariana Islands, the U.S. Virgin Islands and Resident Commissioner for Puerto Rico.
-Additionally, there are results for the special elections to fill the unexpired U.S. Senate terms in Mississippi and Wyoming.
+Additionally, there are results for the special elections to fill the unexpired terms in Kentucky's 4th Congressional District, Michigan's 11th Congressional District, New Jersey's 10th Congressional District and Washington's 1st Congressional District.
 The Commission undertakes this project on a biennial basis in order to respond to public inquiries.